bablokb/circuitpython-vameter/README.md

 Once the program is in configuration mode, you can enter various parameters:

+  - **Int-Scale**: the scale of the sampling interval in ms/s/m/h/d
+    The values 1-5 on the keypad are mapped to these intervals
-  - **Interval**: the sampling interval in milliseconds
+  - **Interval**: the sampling interval in the given scale
     ![](doc/config-int-view.png)
-  - **Duration**: the duration of the measurement in seconds.
+  - **Duration**: the duration of the measurement.
 A value of zero will run the measurement until it is explicitly or implicitly stopped.
+    The scale of the duration depends on the scale of the interval.
+E.g. a interval-scale of 'ms' (i.e. in milliseconds) will force a duration measured in seconds.
+For an interval-scale of 's' the duration-scale will be in minutes and so on.
     ![](doc/config-dur-view.png)
   - **Update**: update-interval of the screen in milliseconds.
 These updates slow down the sampling, so make sure this value is much larger than the